anishgaur/RHCSA-Notes-2024/RHCSA - Commands.md

 - `systemctl.unit=xxx.target`: This command from the Grub 2 boot prompt allows the user to boot into a specific target.
 - `systemctl enable --now debug-shell.service`: This command enables the debug-shell to be used at boot.
 It can be disabled after use.
 - `systemctl --user`: This command is used to interact with systemd user instance.
+- `journalctl` : This command outputs the entire journal,
+- `journalctl -p err` : This command outputs messages with a priority of error or higher.
+- `journalctl -u servicename.service` : This command outputs the messages for the specificed service name.
+- `journalctl -b` : This command outputs the bootlog.
+- `journalctl -xb` : This command outputs the bootlog with explainations.

 ## Mount Command